 - Continuity Nod: The fates of several companions, including the long-wondered closure for Ace.
 She became a charity worker.

-- Jo and Sarah Jane both reminisce about going to Peladon and seeing Aggodor, and Metebelis III is mentioned.
+- Jo and Sarah Jane both reminisce about going to Peladon and seeing Aggedor, and Metebelis III is mentioned.
 Jo also mentions her adventure on Karfel, a nod to the notorious unseen adventure given a "Continuity Nod" in "Timelash".

-- When Clyde, Rani and Santiago find their way to the Groske's home in the ventilation ducts, there is a Jubilee pizza box lying around, a shout out to Torchwood and to the Big Finish audio play Jubilee.
+- When Clyde, Rani and Santiago find their way to the Groske's home in the ventilation ducts, there is a Jubilee pizza box lying around, a shout out to Torchwood and in turn the Big Finish audio play Jubilee.

-- Crazy Awesome: Jo's entire life, according to the Doctor.
+- Crazy Is Cool: Jo's entire life, according to the Doctor.
 Things like sailing down the Yangtze River in a tea-chest are the reason which is even when he tried to find her, even the TARDIS could barely track her down.
 Yes, the TARDIS — who can see everything that is occurring all at the same time! — could not track this woman down!

 - Defied Trope: RTD specifically set out to avoid the gratuitous death and misery that many of the 1989-2005 Doctor Who Expanded Universe sub-continuities tended to pile on former companions.
 While Jo did miss the Doctor, this didn't stop her from having a fulfilling and extremely busy life.
 Every other companion mentioned has kept busy with important work of their own.

 - Foreshadowing: The whole episode foreshadows the Doctor's apparent death in "The Impossible Astronaut" and Series 6 in general.

 - For the Evulz: The Shansheeth want to make a TARDIS key by ripping it from Jo and Sarah Jane's memories, despite the fact that the Doctor would be perfectly happy to give them the real one (Justified as Karim is smart enough to know that if the Doctor gets in, they're screwed anyway).